bbusenius/History-of-Guatemala-2nd-Grade/README.md

 - **Flexibility**: Lessons and field trips are adaptable to your child’s needs and your family’s schedule.
 - **Local Resources**: Leverage nearby libraries, museums, or community members to enrich the learning experience.

+## Interactive Timeline

+The curriculum now includes an interactive timeline built with TimelineJS that visualizes Guatemala's history from ancient Maya civilization to modern times.
+The timeline is hosted using GitHub Pages and provides an engaging visual representation of the historical events covered in the curriculum.

+### Timeline Features
+- **Interactive Navigation**: Click and drag to explore different time periods
+- **Event Grouping**: Events are organized by historical periods (Precolumbian, Colonial, Independence, etc.)
+- **Detailed Information**: Each event includes dates, headlines, and descriptive text
+- **Mobile Responsive**: Works on both desktop and mobile devices

+### Accessing the Timeline
+The timeline can be accessed at: [History of Guatemala Timeline](https://uchicago-library.github.io/History-of-Guatemala-2nd-Grade/)

+### Timeline Data
+The timeline data is stored in `timeline/data/timeline-data.json` and can be updated to add new events or modify existing ones.
+The original source data is in `timeline/data/timeline-data.txt`.

-This curriculum is a comprehensive, engaging, and flexible resource for teaching Guatemalan history at home, designed to foster a deep connection to Guatemala’s rich heritage.
+This curriculum is a comprehensive, engaging, and flexible resource for teaching Guatemalan history at home, designed to foster a deep connection to Guatemala's rich heritage.